Multi-Level Monte Carlo sampling with Parallel-in-Time Integration for Uncertainty Quantification in Electric Machine Simulation: Numerical examples

 \section{Numerical examples}

 To investigate the behavior of the combined method, we apply it to the simulation of two numerical test cases.
 First, we consider the Steinmetz equivalent circuit model of an electrical induction machine from~\cite{machine}.
 The second example is a 2D FE model `im\_3kW' of the induction machine from~\cite{Gyselinck_2000aa} discretized by Gmsh/GetDP~\cite{Geuzaine_2007aa}.
 The numerical tests are implemented using the Julia programming language~\cite{julia} and the DifferentialEquations.jl~\cite{diffeq} and MultilevelEstimators.jl~\cite{mlestimators} frameworks.
+Parallelization is conducted within Julia, using the Distributed.jl~\cite{distributed} package.

 The code and models are publicly available at~\cite{mlmc-parareal-repo}.
-All numerical tests were conducted with a processor count of $n_{\text{c}} = 180$.
+All numerical tests were conducted on a single machine with a processor count of $n_{\text{c}} = 180$, but without utilizing shared memory optimizations.
 In each case, we compare the time-to-solution and computational effort for an uncertainty quantification between the MLMC method and the proposed combination with Parareal.